stretch07/stretch07/README.md

 - 👋 Hi, I’m Pablo
-- 👀 I’m interested in web development and web os's such as [Windows99](/../../../windows99)
+- 👀 I’m interested in web development and web os's such as Windows99, which I am programming at the moment.
-- 🌱 I’m currently mastering JavaScript
+- 🌱 I’m currently mastering JavaScript and the document object model (DOM)
-- ✨ Something fun about me is that goats are my favorite animal
+- ✨ Something fun about me is that 🐐's are my favorite animal
 - 📫 How to reach me - my discord username is `pablo g#4477`